-I’m a family-oriented cyborg who loves making stuff on the Internet and photographing miniature pop culture icons.
+I’m a family-friendly cyborg who loves making stuff on the Internet and photographing miniature pop culture icons.

 In 1994 I married my college sweetheart, Leslie Scott and moved to the Austin, Texas area, where we live today.
 You can find her knocking about on the Internet as well, including on Twitter as @LeslieHancock, About.me, and her blog Better Rhetoric.

 I’m the proud dad of two wonderful kids.
 My son is in high school, plays clarinet, bass guitar, and ukelele, and is learning web development.
 My daughter is in elementary school, sings in the choir, loves all things pink and fluffy, and creates animal characters in a variety of media from felt to polymer clay.

 I started building websites professionally in 1995 using Notepad and a modem.
 Since that time I’ve worked for several Internet startups in a variety of roles: owner, product manager, web designer, web developer, technical writer, customer support, etc. I love wearing different hats and working with a variety of people.

 I am a genuine cyborg.
 Most people think I'm kidding, but I'm not.